School visits to the college

 - 3pm: Departure

-We are more than happy to arrange a bespoke programme to suit the needs of your school and the year group you would like to bring (usually Y10 or above).
+We are more than happy to arrange a bespoke programme to suit the needs of your school and the year group you would like to bring (usually Year 10 or above).

 Interested in a residential stay?
-At certain points in the year when in-person visits are possible, we can offer a one-night stay in college for school groups (meals, accommodation and activities included free of charge).
+At certain points in the year, we can offer a one-night stay in college for school groups (meals, accommodation and activities included free of charge).
 For more details, please contact us at firstname.lastname@example.org.

 Visiting the college as an individual applicant